Sheffield tree felling protests: 2015

-In May, The first tree campaign group for the city Save Our Rustlings Trees was formed before being later renamed ‘Save Our Roadside Trees’.
+In May, the first tree campaign group for the city Save Our Rustlings Trees was formed before being later renamed ‘Save Our Roadside Trees’.
 This was then followed by the formation of Sheffield Tree Action Groups (S.T.A.G.) in August.
 Later in the year, local tree campaign groups were formed in Crookes, Dore, Gleadless Valley, Nether Edge and Rivelin Valley.

 SCC launched the Independent Tree Panel in November, whose members would provide advice over whether a tree should be saved or not.
 Over time, the majority of the Independent Tree Panel's recommendations to save trees were ignored by Amey and the Council.

 In November 2015, SCC launched public ‘consultations’ which were hand-delivered to local residents on a street-by-street basis, called ‘The Independent Tree Panel Household Survey’.
 Emeritus Professor Greg Brooks, of The University of Sheffield, criticised the validity of the survey method in an expert analysis showing why the ‘Household Survey’ is unrepresentative and undemocratic.
 STAG carried out door-to-door surveys by speaking to residents, with those figures differing from those carried out by Amey.
 Some have labelled the ‘Household Survey’ ‘divisive’ and a threat to the strong community bonds of the city.

 By the end of 2015, 3,068 trees had been felled across the city.

 2016

 In February 2016, the High Court issued an interim injunction, ordering the council to halt felling from February to April 2016.
 In June 2016, once the three-month injunction came to an end, felling recommenced on trees on Bannerdale Road and South Yorkshire Police (SYP) were involved for the first time.

 In November 2016, during a peaceful campaign to protect a tree on Marden Road, involving five residents and members of STAG, two people were arrested under Section 241 of the Trade Union and Labour Relations Act (1992), designed to deal with ‘Flying Pickets.’
 The validity of these charges against people exercising their right to peaceful protest was hotly disputed by STAG.

-On 17 November 2016, under Julie Dore's leadership, a felling of eight trees took place around 4 am at the Rustlings Road area of Sheffield, leading to the arrest of two peaceful protesters, under section 241 of Trade Union Relation Act.

-The tree felling programme sparked the sign-up of over 9,900 members to Sheffield Tree Action Groups (STAG) Facebook group against the mass removal of Sheffield's street trees.
+On 17 November 2016, under Julie Dore's leadership, a felling of eight trees took place around 4 am at the Rustlings Road area of Sheffield, leading to the arrest of three peaceful protesters, under section 241 of the Trade Union and Labour Relations (Consolidation) Act 1992.
+The tree felling programme sparked the sign-up of over 9,900 members to STAG's Facebook group against the mass removal of Sheffield's street trees.